 The Privy Council has a role in areas of higher education, having responsibilities both under the Royal prerogative and by statute.

 Older (pre-1992) universities in England, Wales and Northern Ireland operate under a Royal Charter, which sets out their overall constitution, and statutes, which give more detail as to how the university should operate in practice.
-The Privy Council is responsible for advising Her Majesty on universities’ proposals to amend their Charter, and itself approving amendments to the statutes.
+The Privy Council is responsible for advising His Majesty on universities’ proposals to amend their Charter, and itself approving amendments to the statutes.

-A university wishing to make such amendments to its constitution is advised to approach the Privy Council Office informally once it is reasonably certain what changes it wishes to make, but before formally agreeing the changes, so that informal consultations can take place with the Privy Council’s advisers.
+In respect of the above, a university wishing to make such amendments to its constitution is advised to approach the Privy Council Office informally once it is reasonably certain what changes it wishes to make, but before formally agreeing the changes, so that informal consultations can take place with the Privy Council’s advisers.
 Following a formal resolution by the university and submission of the textual amendments, the Privy Council formally considers the proposals which are normally approved by Orders in Council (Charters) or Orders of Council (statutes).
 The formal submission should take the form of a signed and sealed resolution, and three copies, as well as an explanatory memorandum on the purpose and effect of the changes.
 An electronic form of the amendments should also be provided.

 Most newer (post-1992) universities and certain other higher education institutions operate under an Instrument of Government and Articles of Government.
 Amendments to these documents for English institutions are not a matter for the Privy Council.
 However, if the institution is located in Wales, amendments to these documents need the approval of the Privy Council.